daiphuongngo/Eden-Hotels-Resorts-Group-Sales-Incentive-Plan-Revenue-Management-Analysis-Alteryx-Java-Excel-SQL/README.md

 No Incentive: MSRR <100 (%)

-8-	The system must be able to print the following:
+### H-	The system must be able to print the following:

 a-	Report 1: Salesperson Name, Incentive Scheme Level b-	Report 2: Number of Salespersons in Sales & Marketing department showing Salesperson distribution per each Incentive Scheme Level.